Windree/proxy/README.md

 # proxy
-Tor based proxy with authentification and dynamic brigde connection to the tor network to avoid block by ISP plus watchdog to reset tor on connection lost
+Tor based proxy with authentification and dynamic brigde connection to the tor network to bypass ISP block plus watchdog to reset tor on connection lost

 copy users.env.original users.env